nzbget/nzbget.github.io/_wiki/RSS.md

 ### Mark as good/bad
 In history dialog in actions menu there are two commands **Mark as good** and **Mark as bad** directly linked to duplicate handling.
 - **Mark as good**: when this command is executed on a history item, the item become marked as "good".
 If any duplicates will be added (from RSS or other sources) they will be ignored.
 Normally, when there is no good-item for duplicate but if a success-item exist, all added duplicates are put to history with dupe-status as backups.
 This is not happening when a good-item exist.
 Another effect of marking an item as good: all existing dupe-items are removed from recent history.
 They are put into dup-history (old-history) and can be viewed in web-interface by clicking on button **Old** in the history list.
 - **Mark as bad**: this command is available only for history items with success download status.
-You can use it if you find out the the downloaded file is not good (wrong language, bad quality, etc.) and you want download another version of the title.
+You can use it if you find out the downloaded file is not good (wrong language, bad quality, etc.) and you want download another version of the title.
 After marking an item as bad, if there are records with dupe-status for the same title, they are moved back from history to download queue and one of them become unpaused whereas other remain paused (backups).
 If there are no backup duplicates in history the title will be watched in RSS feeds and will be downloaded when it becomes available.

+### History statuses
+Regarding duplicate check the following statuses of history items are relevant:
+- **Success** - the nzb successfully downloaded and post-processes.
+The duplicates will be downloaded only if having higher duplicate score or force duplicate mode.
+- **Failure** - the nzb has failed.
+If there are duplicates one of them will be downloaded (must have been already moved from history to queue).
+Otherwise the feeds will be watched for the same title and the one with the highest score will be downloaded.
+- **Dupe** - the nzb was deleted by duplicate check, because there is another item in queue.
+The item with status "Dupe" maybe used automatically if the item which is in queue fails.
+- **Copy** - the nzb was deleted by duplicate check because this nzb-file already exists in download queue or in history.
+Here the nzb is the exactly same copy of another nzb.
+This status can occur only if you try to add the same nzb again.
+The exact content of nzb is compared here (via article IDs).
+- **Good** - the nzb was marked as good by user using command *Mark as good* in history dialog.
+Any new arrived duplicates will be ignored (not added to queue nor to history).
+- **Bad** - the nzb was marked as bad by user using command *Mark as bad* in history dialog.
+The item is process like item with **Failure** status.